As is so often the case, Charlie Goodwin had no idea that this was the day that would change the rest of his life.

 But he did care.
 That was why he was so relieved when he saw her walk through the door.

 He tried not to show any reaction, but inside he was thrilled to see her.
 With great effort, he smiled pleasantly without giving away his true feelings.
 He glanced over at Zach, who smiled unreservedly at Charlie and wiggled his eyebrows up and down.
 As Rita slowly started making her way to the counter, she reached up and removed her sunglasses.
 The shock of her appearance momentarily stunned Charlie.
 Her right eye was swollen completely shut.
-The eye socket and top of her cheek was a grotesque combination of purple and green, the result of severe bruising.
+The eye socket and top of her cheek were a grotesque combination of purple and green, the result of severe bruising.
 She looked as if she had been struck in the face by a baseball bat.

 Charlie gasped and blurted out, “Oh my God!
 What happened?
 Are you okay?”